 with Fabio Milani, University of California, Irvine

 This paper studies the effects of uncertainty and waves of optimism and pessimism over the business cycle.
 We develop a behavioral New Keynesian macroeconomic model, in which we relax the assumption of rational expectations.
-Economic agents form expectations from a near-rational model with constant-gain learning.
 The conventional New Keynesian model is extended to allow for a potential impact of uncertainty shocks on the real economy and for shifts in sentiment, i.e. changes in aggregate optimism or pessimism in the formation of expectations that are unjustified based on current and past fundamentals.
 We estimate the structural model using Bayesian methods and exploiting a variety of subjective expectation series at different horizons from the Survey of Professional Forecasters.
+We find changes in perceived uncertainty can generate significant changes in real activity and play an important role in belief formation.
 The results shed light on the overall importance of behavioral forces over the business cycles and on the relative contribution of first-moment, sentiment, shocks versus second-moment, perceived uncertainty, shocks.

 with Sylwia Nowak, International Monetary Fund

 Macroeconomic forecasts are persistently too optimistic.
 This paper finds that common factors related to general uncertainty about U.S. macrofinancial prospects and global demand drive this overoptimism.
 These common factors matter most for advanced economies and G- 20 countries.
 The results suggest that an increase in uncertainty-driven overoptimism has dampening effects on next-year real GDP growth rates.
 This implies that incorporating the common structure governing forecast errors across countries can help improve subsequent forecasts.